1wes/Data-Warehouse-API-setup-Manual/README.md

 sudo docker run --name dwapi -p 5757:5757 -p 5753:5753 -d --restart unless-stopped kenyahmis/dwapi:latest
 ```

+This will pull the remote dwapi image container and set it up in the local computer

 ## MySQL setup

 ### 2. Enter mysql